Robert S. Denig: Episcopacy

 Upon the retirement of Bishop Andrew F. Wissemann, Denig was elected to succeed him as Bishop of Western Massachusetts on October 3, 1992.
 He was consecrated bishop on February 20, 1993, by Presiding Bishop Edmond L. Browning and installed as bishop a day later on February 21.
 Denig served on standing committees and commissions on ministry and was a preacher and workshop leader on spirituality and stewardship.
 He also served as deputy to General Convention for the Convocation of American Churches in Europe.
 In April 1994, he was diagnosed with Multiple myeloma.
 In December of the same year he received a bone marrow transplant from his sister however he succumbed to his illness on May 20, 1995, at the Dana Farber Cancer Institute in Boston.

 Personal life

-Denig married Nancy Howard Watkins on June I4, 1968 and together had 2 children.
+Denig married Nancy Howard Watkins on June 14, 1968, and together they had 2 children.